 If your school hasn't sent this information home or posted it online by the 30th day of school, ask your principal to provide it.
 Some testing is required by federal or state law, but much is at the discretion of districts and schools.
-Here's a 2020-2021 schedule of state-mandated tests.
+Here's the most recent schedule for 2022 state-mandated testss.

-High-stakes attached to testing for elementary students themeelves is rare in Illinois outside of Chicago Public Schools.
-In high school, students must take the SAT in order to receive a diploma.
+High-stakes attached to testing for the students themselves in elementary school is rare in Illinois outside of Chicago Public Schools.
+In public high schools, students must take the SAT in order to receive a diploma.
 Check with your school and district administrators and ask for documentation in writing of how test scores will be used; it is their legal obligation to provide you with this information.